| |

 Direct drive fan/motor combinations are the most efficient

 at 100 percent.
-Standard V-belt drives are about 93 percent
+Standard V-belt drives are about 93

-belt systems offer an energy-efficiency increase to about
+time.
+Synchronous belt systems offer an energy-efficiency

-96 percent for the life of the belt.
+increase to about 96 percent for the life of the belt.

 Motor efficiency